nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. User requests to list applications
 2. TutorTracker shows a list of applications
 3. User requests to delete a specific application in the list
-4. TutorTracker deletes the person
+4. TutorTracker deletes that specific application.

     Use case ends.